Indigo dye: Indigo derivatives

 The benzene rings in indigo can be modified to give a variety of related dyestuffs.
 Thioindigo, where the two NH groups are replaced by S atoms, is deep red.
 Tyrian purple is a dull purple dye that is secreted by a common Mediterranean snail.
 It was highly prized in antiquity.
 In 1909, its structure was shown to be 6,6'-dibromoindigo (red).
 6-bromoindigo (purple) is a component as well.
 It has never been produced on a commercial basis.
 The related Ciba blue (5,7,5',7'-tetrabromoindigo) is, however, of commercial value.

 Indigo and its derivatives featuring intra- and intermolecular hydrogen bonding have very low solubility in organic solvents.
 They can be made soluble using transient protecting groups such as the tBOC group, which suppresses intermolecular bonding.
 Heating of the tBOC indigo results in efficient thermal deprotection and regeneration of the parent H-bonded pigment.

 Treatment with sulfuric acid converts indigo into a blue-green derivative called indigo carmine (sulfonated indigo).
 It became available in the mid-18th century.
 It is used as a colorant for food, pharmaceuticals, and cosmetics as FD&C Blue No. 2.

 Indigo as an organic semiconductor

 Indigo and some of its derivatives are known to be ambipolar organic semiconductors when deposited as thin films by vacuum evaporation.

 Safety and the environment

 Indigo has a low oral toxicity, with an of 5 g/kg (0.5% of total mass) in mammals.
-In 2009, large spills of blue dyes had been reported downstream of a blue jeans manufacturer in Lesotho.
+In 2009, large spills of blue dye were reported downstream of a blue jeans manufacturer in Lesotho.

 The compound has been found to act as an agonist of the aryl hydrocarbon receptor.